RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Levi Donaldson.md

 ### 6/25/15
 - Kris: Interview, not finished
   - HTML & CSS passed
   - needs all of JS
+- Kris: Interview, didn't get to finish
+  - still has some JS, I have it marked on pirate pad